bigface0202/curriculum_vitae/readme.md

 #### Description

-- Performan evaluation for YOLOv3.
+- Performance evaluation for YOLOv3.
 - Academic paper research.
 - Implementation of SmoothGRAD and modification for evaluating the YOLOv3 model.
 - Reasearch and development with one engineer.